BenjaminKakai/Simple-JavaScript-Projects/README.md

-# Simple-JavaScript-Projects has best projects for beginners who have just learn the the language and would prefer engaging in actuall projects so as to test their skills.
+# Simple-JavaScript-Projects has best projects for beginners who have just finished leanring html,css, JavaScript and react and would prefer engaging in actuall projects so as to test their skills.